ShawonAshraf/pfcl-sample-solutions-w2122/README.md

-# Sample Solutions for PfCL Course
+# Sample Solutions for the PfCL Course
 > Winter 2021-2022